olivierfriard/boris_docs/observations.rst

 * **Description**, which can host all the relevant information about your observation, but can be also left empty.
 * **Independent variables** (e.g. to specify factors that may influence the behaviors but will not change during the observation within a project).
 See the  `independent variables`_ section for details.
 * **Time offset**.
 BORIS allow specifying a time offset that can be added or subtracted from the media timecode.
+* The **Limit observation to a time interval** option can be used to limit the observation.

 You must then indicate if you want to make an observation based on pre-recorded media (audio / video) or a live observation.